asciamanna/asciamanna.github.io/_drafts/the-clean-code-kata.md

 ## The Clean Code Kata

 This kata is similar to études [James Shore](http://www.jamesshore.com/) introduced to a team I once worked on.
 These études were designed to help developers quickly read, understand, and explain the purpose of code by diagramming and presenting it to the rest of the team in a relatively short period of time.
 It only takes doing a few of these exercises before it becomes obvious how much easier these are when the code is well designed.
-So I decided to follow a similar practice for these katas to help sell the idea that clean code matters.
+So I decided to follow a similar practice for these katas to help illuminate why clean code is so important.

 <div class="well">
 James Shore describes a couple of other études and how he got the idea for them from <a href="https://twitter.com/KentBeck">Kent Beck</a> in his post, <a href="http://www.jamesshore.com/Blog/Etudes-for-Excellence.html">Études for Excellence</a>.